 All students must have a functional ability in English.
 This means that the student can follow or give basic information in a emergency and can follow basic instructions or direction from a teacher.
 Westwood provides ESL support for students already speaking some English, but Westwood is not a language school.
 Students lacking a functional ability in English must complete an ESL program BEFORE arrival at Westwood.

-ESL students are not accepted for entry in the Diploma Programme (DP), grades 11 and 12.
+ESL students are not accepted for entry in the Diploma Programme (DP), Grade 11 and Grade 12.
 DP is challenging and rigorous and is not appropriate for ESL students.
-Alternative placement in grade 10 and ESL is possible.
+Alternative placement in Grade 10 and ESL is possible.

 14340 Proton Road